Seagate/cortx-prvsnr/docs/saltstack.md

 Solution:

 ```
-1. Access the grain in a second state
+1. split the logic into two SLS files and resolve the grains in the second one
-2. use slots
+2. use slots which are evaluated on step 3
 ```